JohnWillisUK/Hedgehog-Lab-Test/deployment-guide.md

 Everything runs in containers, and I’ve configured Docker volumes so data isn’t lost if containers are stopped or restarted.

 ---
+## The fastest way to get the app running

+The fastest way to get the app running Is to utilise either the powershell or bash script I have put into the Automation-Scripts folder at the root of the project.
+For other ways please read on..

 ## Running the App Locally